 In May of 2012, I received a PhD in Historical Theology in the Department of Theological Studies from Saint Louis University.
 During my time at Advent, after receiving my PhD, I taught ethics as an adjunct professor at Eden Theological Seminary, and served as the dean and instructor of theology at the Episcopal School for Ministry in the Diocese of Missouri.

-My wife and I married 2 June 1984.
-We have two daughters, born 24 May 1989 and 26 January 1992.
+My wife and I married in 1984.
+We have two daughters, born in 1989 and 1992.
 You can find their names in the Episcopal Clergy Directory — I’m not listing them here, because I’m sure they would be mortified if anyone Googled them and arrived at this page!